The Bankrate promise

-Signing off as a co-signer can make vehicle ownership possible for a friend or family member that otherwise may not qualify for financing.
-But co-signing does come with risk.
-As you will share equal legal responsibility for the loan, it is important to protect yourself and your finances.
+Signing off as a co-signer can make vehicle ownership possible for a friend or family member who may not qualify for financing without your help.
+But co-signing comes with risk — since you share equal legal responsibility for the loan, missed payments or default will affect your finances.
+But if the vehicle owner is responsible, co-signing could actually improve your credit.

 Consider these factors to safeguard your financial security if you decide to act as a co-signer on a future auto loan.